mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 }
 ```

 Now let's run it for each of the three networks in turn to reproduce the results in the book.
 We then combine the results into a single table that is nicely formatted using the `kable` function.
+If you'd prefer you can simply view the results of `net_stats()` right at the console.

 ```r